MahmoudAlyuDeen/diwansync/README.md

    Use the provided `docker-compose` configurations to run the services in containers.
 4. **Access the Services**:
    Follow the guides and instructions below to access services locally.

-Experiment on your computer and move to hardware when you're ready.

 # Services